 A whole-house fan can be a great alternative to air conditioning, yielding the same cooling results at a lower cost.
 However, it does make noise when it is in use.
 Here are some guidelines as to how to reduce that noise.

 Be aware that a small, whole-house fan makes more noise than a large one.
-This is due to the fact that the blades have to spin faster to produce the same amount of air that a larger one would at a slower pace.
+This is due to the fact that the blades have to spin faster to circulate the same amount of air that a larger one would at a slower pace.

 The noise that a whole house fan produces is partially due to the vibrations that result from the revolutions the blades make.
 Insulating the area around the fan will keep it stable and diminish the vibrations.